top of page

 General Council

-James Anderson, Taylan Atar, Glenn Barry, Etienne Beaumont, Enola Halpin, Gay Lewis, Ian Mot, Robert Richardson, Zoe Welsh, Annie van Dorsser, Kerry Williams, Sarah Winter Irving.
+James Anderson, Taylan Atar, Glenn Barry, Etienne Beaumont, Enola Halpin, Emma Henne, Gay Lewis, Ian Mot, Rev. Richard Pennington, Robert Richardson, Belinda Scott, Zoe Welsh, Annie van Dorsser, Kerry Williams, Sarah Winter Irving.

 Representatives of the Victorian Agricultural Shows Ltd